ericcmilligan/QuizStudyAppAndriodJava/2-requirements.md

 3. The quiz should be optimized to use minimal system resources such as battery and memory.
 4. The app should timeout of the quiz game after 10 seconds of non-user input.

+### Usability

+1. The app should have an easily navigable interface comprised of the different sections: play quiz section, quiz set manager section and high score section.
+2. The app should have clear and concise instructions for creating quiz sets and playing quizzes.
+3. The app should use the same type of elements between the sections i.e. buttons, icons and navigation menu.
+4. The app should alert the user to accept required permissions and state why they are needed.

+### Reliability

+1. The app should be stable and free of crashes or errors, with errors reported to the user.
+2. The app should be tested in different scenarios i.e. offline use

+### Compatibility

+1. The app design should be tested as compatible across different android devices.
+2. The app should be compatible with different languages to allow use in different regions.

+### Design

+1. The app should have a consistent colour scheme and style.
+2. The app should use the same font styles across the sections.
+3. The app should use the same navigation tab across the sections for switching between sections.
+4. The app should allow a night mode to be used by the user.